GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 as having "purchase intent") by using third-party cookie segments similar to how they access audiences based on "affinity."
-Whether a user is classified in-market for a product like "cooking gear" or simply interested in cooking depends on the proprietary taxonomies and methodologies of ad solution providers.
+Whether a user is classified in-market for a product like "cooking gear" or simply interested in cooking depends on the proprietary taxonomies and methodologies of ad tech providers.

 After third-party cookie deprecation, privacy-preserving APIs will provide new